 This guide was funded by the National Fish and Wildlife Foundation, the C.S.
-Fund, the Plant Conservation Alliance, the U.S. Forest Service, and the Bureau of Land Management with oversight by the Pollinator Partnership[TM] (www.pollinator.org), in support of the North American Pollinator Protection Campaign (NAPPC-www.nappc.org).
+Fund, the Plant Conservation Alliance, the U.S. Forest Service, and the Bureau of Land Management with oversight by Pollinator Partnership (pollinator.org), in support of the North American Pollinator Protection Campaign (NAPPC-nappc.org).